Conexiotechnologies/conexio-firmware-sdk/README.md

 <img src="Design/banner.png" style="margin-bottom:10px" />

 Here you will find all the Conexio device application examples and associated files to get started with creating and building your first application.
-These devices include nRF9161 based Conexio Stratus Pro and nRF9160 based Stratus which are global cellular kits.
+These devices include nRF9151 and nRF9161 based Conexio Stratus Pro, which are global cellular kits.
-The current sample applications are compatible with nRF Connect SDK (NCS) v2.7.x.
+The current sample applications are compatible with nRF Connect SDK (NCS) v2.9.x.

 ## Getting Started